 ☞ Filling: Pastry Cream (Crème Pâtissière)

 Curious about nutrition?
-Use our Dessert Nutrition Calculator to see detailed info.
+Use our Dessert Nutrition Calculator to see detailed information.

 Instructions

-1. Sift the flour, cornstarch, powdered sugar, and almond flour into a food processor.
-Add salt, then pulse to combine.
-Add the diced cold butter and pulse until the texture resembles fine breadcrumbs.
+- Sift the flour, cornstarch, powdered sugar, and almond flour into a food processor.
+Add the salt and pulse to combine.
+Add the cold diced butter and pulse until the mixture resembles fine breadcrumbs.

-2. Add the beaten egg and pulse briefly, then run for about 30 seconds until the mixture forms small clumps.
+- Add the beaten egg and pulse briefly, then process for about 30 seconds until the dough begins to form small clumps.

-4. Remove the dough and roll it out to about 1/8–1/6 inch (0.3–0.4cm) thick.
-Fit it into your tart pan, pressing gently.
+- Roll the chilled dough out to about 1/8–1/6 inch (0.3–0.4 cm) thick.
+Fit it into your tart pan, pressing gently into the edges.
 Prick the base with a fork, line with parchment paper, and fill with pie weights, rice, beans, or sugar.

-5. Preheat the oven to 355°F (180°C).
-Bake for 15 minutes, remove the weights and paper, then bake for another 15–16 minutes or until golden brown.
-Cool completely, wrap airtight, and chill until ready to fill.
+- Preheat the oven to 350°F (180°C).
+Bake for 15 minutes, remove the weights and parchment, then bake for another 15–16 minutes, or until golden brown.
+Cool completely, then wrap tightly in plastic wrap or store in an airtight container until ready to fill.

-6. For the pastry cream: In a mixing bowl, whisk the egg and powdered sugar until pale and thick.
-Sift in the cornstarch and cake flour, then mix until smooth.
+- For the pastry cream: In a mixing bowl, whisk the egg and powdered sugar until pale and thick.
+Sift in the cornstarch and cake flour, then whisk until smooth.

-8. Cook over the lowest heat, stirring constantly for 2–3 minutes, until the cream thickens.
-Remove from heat, add butter while warm, and stir until fully combined.
-Transfer to a shallow dish lined with plastic wrap, cover the surface directly with plastic wrap, chill in the freezer for 15 minutes, then move to the fridge for at least 30 minutes.
+- Cook over the lowest heat, stirring constantly for 2–3 minutes, until the cream thickens.
+Remove from heat, add the butter while still warm, and stir until fully incorporated.
+Transfer to a shallow dish and cover with plastic wrap pressed directly onto the surface.
+Chill in the freezer for 15 minutes, then refrigerate for at least 30 minutes.

-9. Wash and hull the strawberries, then slice in half.
-Remove the pastry cream from the fridge and whip lightly until smooth and silky again.
+- Wash and hull the strawberries, then slice them in half.
+Remove the chilled pastry cream and whisk lightly until smooth and silky.

-10. Fill the cooled tart shell with pastry cream, smooth the surface, then top with strawberries.
-Dust with powdered sugar and serve immediately.
+- Fill the cooled tart shell with pastry cream and smooth the surface.
+Arrange the strawberries on top, dust with powdered sugar, and serve immediately.

 Watch the full step-by-step video: French Strawberry Tart